-With more than $20 million in funding from agencies such as NASA, NSF and the United States department of Education, we are able to provide summer engineering camps for children and youth, develop STEM education curricula and instructional methods for future teachers, offer extensive professional development for teachers and professors, and conduct scholarly research.
+With more than $35 million in funding since 2015 from agencies such as NASA, NSF and the United States department of Education, we have been able to provide summer engineering camps for children and youth, developed STEM education curricula and instructional methods for future teachers, offered extensive professional development for teachers and professors, and conducted scholarly research.

 K-12 Students are children and youth in public and private schools who benefit from improved access, curricula, and instructional methods in STEM education.
 The Future Aerospace-Engineers and Mathematicians Academy (FAMA) is a collaborative project between the LBJ Institute, NASA MUREP, San Marcos Consolidated Independent School District, and Centro Cultural Hispano de San Marcos designed to study factors that might increase participation and retention of historically underserved and underrepresented students in STEM disciplines, including women and minority groups.

 University Students who are majoring in STEM fields learn from projects that explore development of STEM identity, creativity and innovation, and the impact of specific learning models.
 The Engineering Education Maker Identity Project, a National Science Foundation supported research effort, focuses on discovering key concepts and principles that enable diverse students to experience success in engineering careers.